HackerN64/HackerSM64/README.md

 - **anonymous_moose**: porting falco's extended bounds to decomp
 - **tuxlovesyou**: `LOAD_MIO0_TEXTURE` macro and moral support
 - **devwizard**: the PJ64 pre-v3.0 detection part of the emulator detector, YAZ0 decompressor
+- **Rasky**: Writing the libdragon decompressors used in in this repository (LZ4, aplib, shrinkler), and general N64 support.

 Thanks to Frame#5375 and AloXado320 for also helping with silhouette stuff